 Summers Middle School

-- Summers Middle School's student population of 458 students has grown by 11% over five school years.
+- Summers Middle School's student population of 413 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 5-8|

 |Total Classroom Teachers||27 teachers|

 |Students by Grade|

 - Summers Middle School is ranked within the bottom 50% of all 644 schools in West Virginia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 15:1 has decreased from 16:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (WV)|

 |Overall School Rank||#620 out of 644 schools|